 - Unduplicated number of people served to date in the first six months of programming.
-This should match your cumulative number served year-todate. - Describe progress in implementing your program as outlined in your proposal, including: - Hiring and/or program staffing - Participant recruitment/retention - Services provided - Program data evaluation - Describe any general problems or delays the program is experiencing and efforts undertaken to resolve them. - How has your program collaborated with other organizations/community partners?
+This should match your cumulative number served year-to-date. - Describe progress in implementing your program as outlined in your proposal, including: - Hiring and/or program staffing - Participant recruitment/retention - Services provided - Program data evaluation - Describe any general problems or delays the program is experiencing and efforts undertaken to resolve them. - How has your program collaborated with other organizations/community partners?
 Describe how the collaboration benefited the program and the community. - How is United Way funding integral to the program impact described in the previous question?
 This response may include a quote from staff or a board member. - Is there anything else you want to report? - In 3-5 complete sentences, provide a specific example of how the program made an impact on a client or the community.
 This statement should clearly tie the impact to the indicators/outcomes selected in the proposal.
 If quoting a volunteer, staff member, or client, provide their name and title/role.
-You may use aliases when referring to clients to protect their privacy. - For example: "Pat has participated in Program ABC for four months.
-With support from their case manager, they set a short-term goal of finding a job and a long-term goal of saving for a down-payment on a reliable vehicle.
-They obtained employment in October and opened a savings account in November.
-They are on-track to purchase a vehicle by July." - Showcase the program's achievement with images/photos. - Upload an image of program success and/or clients under attachments.
-UWRC may use the photos in social media, reports and/or other collateral that demonstrates the impact of the UWRCfunded program.
+You may use aliases when referring to clients to protect their privacy. - Showcase the program's achievement with images/photos. - Upload an image of program success and/or clients under attachments.
+UWRC may use the photos in social media, reports and/or other collateral that demonstrates the impact of the UWRC-funded program.